The Gilman and Valade Funeral Homes have long enjoyed a tradition of service to families in Putnam and surrounding towns in their hour of need.

 In December of 2005, Robert “Bob” Fournier purchased the Gilman and Valade Funeral Homes from the Alderwoods Group, bringing the businesses back to local ownership.
-Bob, himself, grew up in a family devoted to funeral service.
-A third generation funeral director, his family’s funeral service history go back to the year 1914 in Woonsocket, RI.
+Bob grew up in a family devoted to funeral service.
+A third generation funeral director, his family’s funeral service history goes back to the year 1914 in Woonsocket, RI.

 The funeral home was originally run as a storefront business, similar to the Gilman and Valade history, with wakes and funerals held in a family’s home.
 A multi-family tenement home on Cumberland Street was purchased in 1921, which is the location of the present funeral home.
 In 1937, the building was renovated to include visitation rooms, and just as was occurring in Putnam at the time, wakes were moved from private homes to the funeral home.

 Arthur Fournier became the sole owner of the funeral home in the early 1950’s.
 He was joined by the second generation, his daughter, Muriel G. Fournier, two sons-in-law, Robert E. Darling and Robert G. Rock, and a nephew, Roger H. Fournier.